UpToDate® Global Health Initiative

 In keeping with our mission to help clinicians around the world provide the best possible patient care, UpToDate actively supports a global health initiative with the following components:

-To date, dozens of individual and institutional subscriptions have been donated to qualifying clinicians and organizations who provide medical care or related services to poor or underserved populations around the world.
+In 2015, 879 individual subscriptions and 61 institutional subscriptions were donated to qualifying clinicians and organizations who provide medical care or related services to poor or underserved populations around the world.
+Through this donated access, an estimated 3,800 clinicians and their colleagues used UpToDate in over 80 countries; these providers cared for an estimated 480,000 patients each month, and over 5.76 million patients yearly.

-The UpToDate donations program has allowed for access in regions with urgent need following natural disasters, such as Japan (March, 2011), New Zealand (February, 2011) and Haiti (January, 2010).
+The UpToDate donations program has allowed for free access in regions with urgent need following natural disasters, such as Nepal following the devastating earthquakes of 2015.
+Sierra Leone, Liberia, and Guinea also received donated nationwide access following the Ebola outbreak in 2015.

 View a full list of topics we’ve created or modified for resource-limited settings and a list of donation recipients.